-“As we get older, and especially when we enter marriage and parenting, it can be easy to feel that, most of the time, you have to be serious and try not to appear childlike or playful.
+“As we get older, and especially when we enter marriage and parenting, it can be easy to feel that most of the time, you have to be serious and try not to appear childlike or playful.
 But making time for playfulness and creativity can help with your marital satisfaction.
-In fact, Dr. Arthur Aron’s research revealed that couples who go on ‘exciting’ and novel date nights, or engage in fun and challenging activities, feel more satisfied with their relationships.
+In fact, Dr. Arthur Aron’s research revealed that couples who go on exciting and novel date nights, or engage in fun and challenging activities, feel more satisfied with their relationships.
 Try to set aside time for you and your partner to have fun in whatever way pleases both of you.

 “Taking a break from the pressures of adulthood together can help give your marriage a fresh start.”
 (From the Gottman Institute)

-Fall Dating Ideas and Beyond
+Fall Dating Ideas that Grow Your Love